About Ischgl

 Ski with the Ski Club of Great Britain today!

-The Ski Club is the UK’s oldest and largest snowsports membership organisation, dedicated to bringing skiers together to share and grow their passion for snowsports!
-The Club operates a dedicated Rep in this resort, along with 23 other resorts across Europe and North America – ski with us today and find your best day ever on snow.
+The Ski Club is the UK’s oldest and largest snowsports membership organisation, dedicated to bringing skiers together to discover better skiing through an enthusiastic community!
+The Ski Club operates a dedicated Ski Club Rep in this resort, along with 28 other resorts across Europe and North America – ski with us today and find your best day ever on snow.

-Alongside Reps, the Club offers a host of services to help you make the most of your time on snow, including travel insurance designed by skiers for skiers, exclusive discounts for our Members, a huge range of information, inspiration and advice, and incredible holidays around the world for every taste in skiing.
+Alongside Reps, the Club offers a host of services to help you make the most of your time on snow, including travel insurance designed by skiers for skiers, exclusive discounts for our Members, a huge range of information online and in our magazine, amazing Ski Club Experiences, special events in the UK and broad plus incredible Ski Club Freshtracks holidays around the world for every taste in skiing.

 Ischgl Resort Video